 The law says that weekly newspapers with a circulation of above 30,000 will be eligible to run public notices.
 Gambit’s circulation was around 40,000, according to 2009 figures.

 Orleans Parish remains the only parish in Louisiana that requires public notices to run in daily newspapers.
 The amended law was “condoned by everyone except The Times-Picayune,” State Sen. J.P.
 Morrell, D-New Orleans, said Monday.

-Morrell said the lion’s share of the money generated by public notices is spent in New Orleans by the city and the Orleans Parish Sheriff’s Office – up to $6 million a year in advertising revenue, he said.
-The rest, between $500,000 and $1 million a year, is the state’s typical share of public-notice ad buys.
+Morrell said the lion’s share of the money generated by public notices is spent in New Orleans by the city and the Orleans Parish Sheriff’s Office.
+The rest is the state’s typical share of public-notice ad buys.*